In Chamonix, skiing the VALLEE BLANCHE is an interesting off piste descent for intermediate skiers and for experts.

 Booking is validated after having sent a 100 euros draft, through Paypal or bank transfer.

 The balance will be paid on the day the of the descent.

-In case of cancellation, Paypal payment is better to pay you back, without any problem if the reason for cancellation is due to bad snow/weather circumstances and not to poor motivation of the participants behalf.
+In case of cancellation, Paypal payment is better to pay you back, without any problem if the guide decides to cancel and not to poor motivation of the participants behalf.

 It also will be necessary to give us a phone number you will use in Chamonix in order to allow us to contact you before the descent eventually.